d-w-moore/irods-python-icommands/README.md

 ## Motivation:

-The aim is eventually that these commands could be an decent surrogate for the icommands on platforms where their installation is undesirable (such as under HPC requirements) or impossible (eg., on Windows).
+The aim is eventually that these commands could serve as a substitute for the icommands on platforms where their installation is infeasible (such as on Windows).

 ## Initializing the client environment:

-Currently, as a stand-in for **iinit** , the following two commands can be used  together to achieve the creation of the environment file and native authentication file in ~/.irodsA :
+The following two commands can be used together to achieve what is normally done with **iinit** , ie. the creation of an environment file and a native authentication under the ~/.irods directory:

    * `iHostinit.py`
    * `iPwinit.py`